Aritificial-Life-Research/virtuallife/README.md

 ## Lessons learned

-### A. About artificial life
+### A. On artificial life

 - We thought that we could make evolution go fast because computers go fast.
 Actually, computers have enormously less information processing power than most living beings.
 - It's not that easy to come up with a simple problem for which the optimal solution is (infinitely) complex.

-### B. About programming
+### B. On programming

 This was my first significant software project, and is a good example of someone reinventing the wheel when he doesn't know about wheels.

 I wish I was told before starting this project :
-- about design patterns (I recreated several of them in this project, but it took time and thinking to get there)
+- about [design patterns](http://c2.com/cgi/wiki?DesignPatternsBook) (I recreated several of them in this project, but it took time and thinking to get there)
 - about version control
-- about *Effective Java* by Joshua Bloch
+- about [*Effective Java*](http://www.amazon.com/Effective-Java-Edition-Joshua-Bloch/dp/0321356683) by Joshua Bloch
 - not to do it in Java anyway, because it's not a good tool for making exotic projects from scratch.
 90% of our thinking time was dedicated to incidental software complexity.
 We would have taken this much further with a language like Clojure or OCaml, even with the learning time.